Stezzly/Personal-Portfolio/README.md

 ## Features

 - **About Section**: Learn about my background, skills, and expertise.
-- **Resume Section**: Explore my qualifications, experience, and education.
+- **Skills & Experience Section**: Explore my qualifications, experience, and education.
 - **Portfolio Section**: View my projects and games with descriptions and visuals.
-- **Blog Section**: Read articles on software and game development.
-- **Contact Section**: Connect with me for collaborations or inquiries.
 - **Interactive Design**: Smooth navigation with a responsive layout for all devices.

 ---